• Home

 Continual Development through a recognised funding support

 Ngaran Goori is dedicated to providing young Aboriginal and Torres Strait Islander people with opportunities to immerse themselves in and expand their knowledge of their culture.
+As part of our focus on developing cultural connections, we commenced an Aboriginal Dance Group soley structured on voluntees with no funding support.

 The Aboriginal dance program involves young people learning about their culture and traditional dance routines.
 It also gives the young people the confidence to perform in front of their families, friends, community members and elders.
 The program is based on young people learning about culture but grew into our group having the confidence to get painted up and perform in front of an audience.